gpasion/Jeepney-Sentiment-Modeling/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+(Data was collected by self) │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.